India benefits from a billion brains

 Education in engineering, for example, supposedly a great Indian strength, is not what it might be.
 The country produces over 500,000 engineering graduates a year.
 Aspiring Minds, a Gurgaon-based company that assesses students' employability, surveyed 55,000 of them last year, and found that not even three percent were ready to be taken on by IT firms without extra training.
 And even identifying people for further training might not be easy.
 According to the survey only 17 percent of the graduates had basic skills.
 Some 92 percent of the graduates were deficient in programming or algorithms, 78 percent struggled in English and 56 percent lacked analytical skills.
 “There is a long way to go before engineering graduates in India become employable,” the survey concluded.

 That sounds glum – until you realise that it also means India produces around 100,000 engineering graduates a year who could soon be working in its IT firms and beyond.
-Some pockets of higher education work well, notably the publicly run institutes of technology and of management, on the back of which the country's IT sector flourishes.
+Some pockets of higher education work well, notably the publicly run institutes of and of management, on the back of which the country's IT sector flourishes.

 Some private groups, such as the NIIT, a computer-education company, also produce reasonable graduates.
 The next push is to expand their work into other sectors, such as

-, banking and insurance, says Rajendra Pawar, the NIIT's founder.
+finance, banking and insurance, says Rajendra Pawar, the NIIT's founder.
 He says his group has trained over 30 million people in technology.
 Over the next decade he wants to educate seven million more for industries such as hospitality, healthcare, the retail trade and banking.

 Public funds are also being deployed to lift skills.
 The government is pouring money into a National Skill Development Fund, allotting INR 10bn to it for this year alone.
 The fund is meant to help train 62 million workers in courses of varying lengths over the next decade.
 So far, however, it has struggled to find enough credible partners to spend its money well.